June 13, 2021 The Lemnis Gate release date is set for August 3, and an open beta will run on PC in July.

 If you like the idea of taking on the strategy game’s challenge with – or against – a pal, the good news is Lemnis Gate features a nifty take on multiplayer through an “auto co-op” feature.
 This gives you and an opponent control over five “deep space operatives” each, letting you go head-to-head in 10v10 matches – and it’s got local couch co-op, too.

 “This turn-based strategy shooter subverts one of the world’s most popular genres, challenging players to throw out the rule book as they exploit time itself in this ultimate cognitive test,” the release adds.
-The multiplayer game’s up for wishlisting on Steam right now, ahead of its launch early next year.
+The multiplayer game’s up for wishlisting on Steam right now.
+There’ll be an open beta in July.